bytebase/bytebase/docs/commit-guide.md

 * [cz-conventional-changelog](https://github.com/commitizen/cz-conventional-changelog) - A commitizen adapter for the angular preset of [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog)
 * [husky](https://github.com/typicode/husky) - Git hooks made easy 🐶 woof!
 * [conventional-changelog-cli](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli) - Generate changelogs and release notes from a project's commit messages and metadata.

-## Benefits

-* Automatically generating CHANGELOGs and release notes
-* Communicating the nature of changes to teammates, the public, and other stakeholders.
-* Making it easier for people to contribute to your projects, by allowing them to explore a more structured commit history.